mdcdi1315/mdcframework/Documentation/AddingAProject_Requirements.md

 7. Finally , the source code that _YOU_ will provide must be of your project's latest stable major or minor release.

-(This is done so as to avoid common errors/issues in your Project.)
+(This is done so as to avoid common errors/issues in your project.)

 ### Guide to create a new request for your Project addition: